BgeeDB/bgee_web/src/markdown/support/expression-graph/Tutorial_expression_graph.md

 # Gene Expression Graph

-This tutorial explains how to use the gene expression graph which is used in the [gene expression comparison](https://www.bgee.org/search/expression-matrix 'Expression comparison graph') and on the [gene page](https://www.bgee.org/gene/ENSG00000244734 'Example gene page').
+This tutorial explains how to use the gene expression graph, which is used in the [gene expression comparison](/search/expression-matrix 'Expression comparison graph') and on the [gene page](/gene/ENSG00000244734 'Example gene page').

 The use in the gene page (single-gene) is different from that in the expression comparison (multi-gene), so we will first explain the common features and later explain the specific features of both of the former pages.